 Life Insurance for Smokers

-If you’re a smoker and you’ve ever applied for life insurance, you already know life insurance for smokers is more expensive than what it is for non-smokers.
+If you’re a smoker and have applied for life insurance, you already know life insurance for smokers is more expensive than for non-smokers.

-When it comes to life insurance, smoking is a high-risk category all its own.
-Because it is closely linked to serious health conditions, particularly cancer and heart disease, insurance companies increase premiums substantially to cover the potential onset of one of those conditions should you die while the policy is in force.
+When it comes to life insurance, smoking falls in a high-risk category all its own.
+Because it is closely linked to serious medical conditions, particularly cancer and heart disease, insurance companies increase premiums substantially to cover the potential onset of one of those conditions should you die while the policy is in force.

-But like everything else related to life insurance, life insurance for smokers has many nuances, and can also be a matter of degree.
+But like everything else related to life insurance, life insurance for smokers has many nuances, and depending on the provider you choose can also be a matter of degree.

 What’s more, there are strategies you can use to at least lower the premiums you’ll pay for life insurance.